luca-serra/my-personal-setup/README.md

 # My personal setup

+This repository contains useful things I use daily in my work as a ML Engineer/Data Scientist.

+Featuring:
+- Aliases (especially for commit conventions)
+- Useful bash scripts
+- VSCode (Cursor) extensions

 ## Aliases

 Contains the code used to define custom aliases for the shell (mainly git aliases).